brookshelley/brookshelley.github.com/content/posts/2019-05-02-On-Notes-and-ToDos.md

 ---
 layout: posts
-title: on notes and todos
+title: On notes and todos
 date: 2019-05-02
 description: how i do notes and todos
 categories: blog